 Using the map of France, you can explore all the landmarks.

-Sacré-Cœur, or the "Sacred Heart" Basilica in English, is one of the most famous landmarks in France.
+Sacré-Cœur, or the "Sacred Heart" Basilica in English, is one of the most famous landmarks in France and a must for your Paris bucket list.
 Located in Paris on top of Montmartre hill, this landmark attracts thousands of visitors every year.

 The Basilica is one of the city's most iconic and historic structures and is highly popular with tourists.
 As such, it is a must-see on your four days in Paris itinerary.